 The library is a place to find help from staff who are knowledgeable about the information students and faculty need for classes.
 Print resources and DVDs are available for borrowing.
-Electronic resources are available 24/7 and include: RiverShare (a way to access over 2 million books, DVDs, and CDs) and databases giving access to millions of full text online articles through EBSCO, Academic One File, Films on Demand, Ovid and others.
-The Library and Computer Labs have 38 computers, 2 B&W printers, a color printer, a scanner and a copier for student use.
+Electronic resources are available 24/7 and include: RiverShare (a way to access over one million books, DVDs, and CDs) and databases giving access to millions of full text online articles through EBSCO, Academic One File, Films on Demand, Ovid and others.